Community Day!

 Honey Locust and Orchard Trees

 In autumn 1817, John A. Thomson (who initiated the building of the house with his siblings) ordered a wide variety of fruit trees, enough to plant a sizable orchard of about 80 trees.
 The 1817 nursery order included fifteen varieties of apples, four varieties of plums, five of peaches, five of pears, and three varieties of cherries.
 Most notable for us now in this tree order was the inclusion of “12 three thorned acatia (sic).”
 Today, the acacia is called honey locust (Gleditsia tricanthus) with its distinctive three-branched thorns.
 A large specimen of this tree continues to grow close to the front porch of the house.
 If this tree is indeed one of the twelve planted in 1817, it is now over 200 years old.
+The Site is also home to two other honey locust trees, which may be offspring of the large one: one is located along the fence that fronts Spring Street, and one is located along the path to the Skywalk Trail, leaving the parking lot.

 Kitchen Garden

 An extensive kitchen garden was located along the south side of the Storehouse.
 Originally a quarter acre in size, it was cultivated with a wide variety of vegetables, bush fruit, and grape vines.
 A small portion of it has now been restored.
-In 2024, we are partnering with Lucy Grignon (an enrolled member of the Stockbridge-Munsee Band of Mohican Indians and a direct descendant of the Menominee Nation) of Ancient Roots Homestead to honor the land on which the museum sits by replanting Native plants, and reframing out connection with plants and all living things.
+In 2024, we are partnering with Lucy Grignon (an enrolled member of the Stockbridge-Munsee Band of Mohican Indians and a direct descendant of the Menominee Nation) of Ancient Roots Homestead to honor the land on which the museum sits by replanting Native plants, and reframing our connection with plants and all living things.
 Feel free to enter and look around!

 Woodlot (and Woodland Path)